Nathan Drake: In Uncharted 4: A Thief's End

-The fourth and final entry in the series featuring Drake, Uncharted 4: A Thief's End, centres around him searching for the treasure of infamous pirate Henry Avery.
+The fourth and final entry in the series featuring Drake, Uncharted 4: A Thief's End, centers around him searching for the treasure of infamous pirate Henry Avery.
 As a child, Nate runs away from the orphanage and reunites with his older brother Sam, who explains that he has located their mother's journals.
-They break into the house they had been sold to where the elderly owner reveals she knew their mother, a historian who had theorised that Francis Drake had heirs.
+They break into the house they had been sold to where the elderly owner reveals she knew their mother, a historian who had theorized that Francis Drake had heirs.
 She dies of heart failure before she can call off the police, forcing Nate and Sam to flee and adopt the surname Drake.
 Some years before the events of Drake's Fortune, Nate and Sam, with the help of associate Rafe Adler, infiltrate a Panamanian prison where they uncover a cross depicting Saint Dismas, the good thief.
 They begin their escape, however Sam is shot by guards and Nate and Rafe presume him dead.
 Several years after Drake's Deception, Nate has retired from treasure-hunting and lives with Elena whilst working as a salvager in New Orleans.
 Sam, who survived and spent the intervening years alive and imprisoned, visits Nate and reveals he was broken out of prison by drug lord Hector Alcazar, who has forced him to find Avery's treasure or be killed.
 Nate lies to Elena he has taken a salvaging job and, together with Sam and Sully, steals another cross from an auction, bringing them into conflict with Rafe and his partner, mercenary leader Nadine Ross.
 The item leads the trio to Scotland, where the Drakes find a map of King's Bay in Madagascar.
 Nadine corners the two but they escape.
 At King's Bay, they learn that Avery and other pirate captains pooled all their treasure and settled with it in Libertalia.
 At their hotel they find Elena, upset at Nate's deception, and she leaves, but despite this, Nate refuses to abandon the search.
 He and Sam travel to the island where Libertalia is and discover that the treasure was moved across the island to the town of New Devon.
 They are soon confronted by Nadine and Rafe, who reveals that he broke Sam out of prison, Alcazar having been long dead.
 Rafe tries to shoot Nate, who is inadvertently knocked off a cliff and later rescued by Elena.
 They travel to New Devon, discovering Avery and his second in-command, Thomas Tew, killed the other founders and kept the treasure for themselves.
 The two locate and rescue Sam with the help of Sully and decide to escape, but Sam decides to continue the hunt.
 Nate follows him and finds Avery's treasure-laden ship where Sam triggers a trap that sets the ship on fire.
 Nadine betrays Rafe and leaves, having grown tired of the risks involved.
 Rafe challenges Nate to a sword fight, ending in Nate dropping a load of treasure on him.
 Nate rescues Sam and they are picked up by Elena and Sully.
 Afterwards, Sam and Sully team up together while Elena buys the salvage company, installing Nate as owner.
 Years later, their teenage daughter Cassie discovers evidence of the two's former treasure-hunting life, which they decide to tell her about.